BFA Production and Design for Stage and Screen

 Pace School of Performing Arts (PPA) sponsors 40-50 productions per academic year in multiple performance venues.
 From day one in PPA, our Production & Design majors are in demand for School of Performing Arts productions on and off-campus and in professional venues in New York City.

 The program uses its location in NYC, the creative capital of the United States, to create linkages between students and professionals.
 Throughout the degree program, you will have the chance to engage with the city.
 Master classes, guest lecturers, internships and workshops with theater and film industry professionals create learning opportunities that are an extension of our classrooms.

 Your career begins the day you enter Pace Performing Arts not the day you graduate!

-All applicants must first read the complete audition requirements and then upload the required materials.
+All applicants must first read the complete portfolio/interview requirements and then upload the required materials to Acceptd.
 Applicants considered for the program will then be asked to complete a phone or in-person interview with our faculty.

 Notes on Preparing a Portfolio:

 Your portfolio is a representation of how you think.
 We want to see your artistic and theatrical ability and/or examples of your production experiences.
 Don’t show only your theatre or design work!
 Please include examples of graphic design, drawing, clothing, 2D and 3D design work, computer illustration, video and/or sound compositions.
 Prior experience in design and production is NOT required for admission, an eager and insightful mind is.

 For your actual interview, you may present a paper or digital portfolio.
 Avoid excessive use of matting, “fancy” fonts and other eye-wash that might be distracting from your ideas.
 Do include rough and process sketches that show how you think and how you see.
 Have an advisor or friend take a look at your book and give you some feedback before submitting.

 What is most important is to put your BEST work first.
 Your portfolio should not exceed 20 pages.

 Additional Writing Sample: